jonathan-vella/secure-networking-hackathon/challenges/Challenge-02.md

 ## Challenge

-The first app being deployed consists of 2 tiers that will be hosted in Azure (web and application) and a data tier that will remain on-premises.
-Although this pattern is not a public cloud best practice, CMC’s legal team has strongly recommended this approach in spite of the potential latency problems between the application and database tiers, for data residency reasons.
+The first application being deployed consists of 2 tiers that will be hosted in Azure (web and application) and a data tier which will remain on-premises.
+Although this pattern is not a public cloud best practice, CMC’s legal team has strongly recommended this approach in spite of the potential latency problems between the application and data tier, for data residency reasons.

-The front end is a public facing web server, middle tier is a REST API.
-The application team has provided the template that will deploy the web server and application.
+The front end is a public facing web server,and the middle tier is a REST API.
+The application team has provided you with scripts which will help you deploy the web and API servers.
 Your team needs to ensure the Azure virtual network is designed to support the high availability of this new 2-tiered application.
-Application should be resilient to the outage of any Azure VM.
+The application should be resilient to the outage of any Azure datacenter.
 The on-premises database does not need to be considered in your resilient network design.

 CMC has gone viral and has experienced unprecedented growth and the networking team has identified sporadic timeouts in outbound connections.
 In this challenge, you will also need to increase scalability of outbound connections to prevent application timeouts.